phutruonnttn/yushan-microservices-config-server/README.md

 ### Configuration File Structure

+Config files are stored in the separate Git repository: [yushan-microservices-config-data](https://github.com/phutruonnttn/yushan-microservices-config-data)

 Each service has its own configuration file in the `configs/` directory:

 - `user-service.yml` - Configuration for User Service